-One of the most eco-friendly improvements you can make to your home is to replace your grass lawn with an artificial lawn.
+One of the most eco-friendly home improvements you can make to your home is to replace your grass lawn with an artificial lawn.
 The main problem with a grass lawn is that it requires a lot of maintenance to look nice.
 If you live in a warm state, like California, it takes a lot of watering to keep your lawn healthy.
 But that water is better used for drinking, plumbing, and irrigation for major agriculture lands.
 Even if you live somewhere where you get lots of rainfall, you’ll still need to use a lawn mower to groom your lawn, and lawn mowers present some safety issues and also create harmful emissions.

-An artificial turf looks good, feels good to the touch, and is water-resistant—and it requires practically no maintenance.
+Artificial grass from Maidstone, Kent looks good, feels good to the touch, and is water-resistant—and it requires practically no maintenance.
 But if you don’t like the look of an artificial lawn, you can also replace your grass lawn with desert landscaping.
 Desert landscaping utilizes desert plants, fine sand, and decorative boulders, and it looks terrific at homes that are located in warm climates.